MLL316 - Mining and Energy Law

 Online teaching methods require internet access.
 You will need to access substantial learning resources and experiences in CloudDeakin (Deakin’s online learning environment).
 Compliance with the Standards in computing, connectivity and student capability are a condition on your enrolment.

 Australia is a country rich in non-renewable mineral resources as well as renewable energy sources.
 The extraction of minerals and hydro-carbons, petroleum, natural gas, unconventional gas forms an enormous component of the domestic and international market.
 In addition, with the progression of a green economy, the emergence of renewable energy forms, such as solar and wind power and the promotion of carbon offset regimes has seen rapid growth.
 With the onset of global energy shortages, these industries will continue to expand and develop.
 This unit aims to provide students with a comprehensive understanding of the regulatory frameworks that underpin mining and energy law in Australia.
 It teaches students about the ownership framework, the licencing and royalty system and the environmental framework as they apply at both state and federal levels.
-The unit focuses upon the legal issues relevant to the development of energy industries within Australia; this includes an evaluation of the new regulatory frameworks which have evolved in response to the pricing of carbon and the rapid expansion of the unconventional gas industry in the Eastern states.
+The unit focuses upon the legal issues relevant to the development of energy industries within Australia; this includes an evaluation of the new regulatory frameworks which have evolved in response to the pricing of carbon and the rapid expansion of coal seam gas extraction in the Eastern states.

 Written assignment (group of 2, 3000 words) 40%, examination 2 hours 60%